 “…being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ.”

 To use Mad Men terminology?
-God is saying, “I don’t worry about you.”
+The Most High is saying, “I don’t worry about you.”

 The challenge for us is to take Him at His Word.